 DILL AND MUSTARD SEED SALMON RECIPE

-- Rub salmon with 1 tablespoon oil on all sides.
+- Season salmon.
+Rub salmon with 1 tablespoon oil on all sides.
 Evenly distribute spices over both sides of the salmon.